Improving Depth Gradient Continuity in Transformers: A Comparative Study on Monocular Depth Estimation with CNN: Experiments

-Our proposed method is implemented using the PyTorch framework on an RTX3090 GPU.
+\textbf{Implementation Details} Our proposed method is implemented using the PyTorch framework on an RTX3090 GPU.
 We train our model for 200 epochs with a patch size of 256×256.
 The Adam optimizer is employed with parameters $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=1e^{-6}$.
 The weight decay factors for the encoder and decoder are set to 0.01 and 0, respectively.
 We adopt a polynomial decay for learning rate scheduling, starting with an initial rate of $10^{-4}$ and a power of $p=0.9$, decaying until the rate reaches $10^{-5}$.
-For the NYU Depth V2 dataset, the input/output resolution during training is set to 416×544.
+For the NYU-Depth-V2 dataset, the input/output resolution during training is set to 416×544.